Degree Requirements: Master of Arts in Sociology and Social Research

 The Master's degree is particularly suitable for students planning to subsequently apply to Ph.D. programs in order to prepare for scholarly careers in teaching at colleges and research universities, although it can also be useful for students interested in practicing sociology in an applied setting (e.g., academic administration or policy research).
 The Master's degree is completed by passing ten courses (30 credit hours), including five required courses, and having Plans of Study approved by the Director of Graduate Studies for every semester spent in the program (Plans of Study are only required for those enrolled in the terminal M.A. program).
 Students also have an option to complete a Master's Examination, including a Master’s Thesis or Paper, but it is not required for degree completion.

-The core required courses for the Applied M.A. are:
+The core required courses for the M.A. degree are: